 The content of this course may change each time it's offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty or students that is not covered by the courses in the current catalog.

-CS 601 Master's Thesis I (3 cr.)
+CS 601 Research Methods in Computer Science (3 cr.)